 In today’s world, where everything from shopping to banking is done online, keeping your financial identity safe is a big deal.
 One of the best ways to protect yourself from identity theft is by freezing your credit.
 Don’t worry—it’s easier than it sounds, it’s completely free, and it won’t harm your credit score in any way.
-Let’s walk through why freezing your credit is a smart move and exactly how to do it.
+Let’s walk through why freezing your credit may be a smart move and exactly how to do it.

 Why Should You Freeze Your Credit?